Carpet vs Hardwood Lifetime Cost Calculator

 8. Run the calculation.
 Press the calculate button to see your estimated annual cost for each option and the difference between them.

-Consider a homeowner renovating a 1,000 square foot living area.
-They receive the following quotes and estimates:
+Imagine a homeowner updating a 1,000 square foot main living area and comparing the two flooring quotes below:

 Using the formulas above: